Endpoint Security Licensing · Independent Analysis

 Integration with Microsoft Defender XDR

 Defender for Endpoint does not exist in isolation.
 In the Microsoft security ecosystem, it feeds into Microsoft Defender XDR (Extended Detection and Response, formerly Microsoft 365 Defender), which correlates signals across endpoints, email, identity, and cloud apps.
-The XDR correlation layer is where P2 delivers its greatest value — an endpoint alert combined with an identity anomaly and a suspicious email delivery creates a unified incident that is far more actionable than any single signal.
+The XDR correlation layer is where P2 delivers its greatest value.
+An endpoint alert combined with an identity anomaly and a suspicious email delivery creates a unified incident that is far more actionable than any single signal.

-The licensing consideration: CrowdStrike and SentinelOne both cost approximately $12–$25/endpoint/month for their EDR tiers, depending on volume, features selected, and contract term.
 For an organisation already on M365 E5, adding CrowdStrike at $15/endpoint/month represents pure incremental cost for a capability already included in E5.
 The third-party alternative must deliver measurably superior detection, response, or operational efficiency to justify this overlap.
-For organisations on E3 with standalone P2 at $5.20/user/month, the cost gap narrows but still favours Defender for most environments.
+The counter-argument: organisations with advanced security operations teams may find CrowdStrike's OverWatch or SentinelOne's Vigilance MDR superior to Microsoft's Defender Experts offering.
+The managed services layer is where third-party vendors differentiate most strongly.

 Optimisation Strategies

-Five strategies to optimise Defender for Endpoint licensing cost while maintaining security coverage:
+Five strategies to optimise Defender for Endpoint licensing cost while maintaining security coverage.

-1. Segment by security operations maturity.
 Deploy P2 only to user populations and endpoints covered by SOC monitoring (internal or MSSP).
 Deploy P1 to endpoints outside SOC coverage.
-If your MSSP monitors 3,000 of your 10,000 endpoints, licence 3,000 users with P2 and leave 7,000 on E3’s included P1.
+If your MSSP monitors 3,000 of your 10,000 endpoints, licence 3,000 users with P2 and leave 7,000 on E3's included P1.
 Saves $36,400/month versus universal P2.

-2. Evaluate E5 vs add-on arithmetic before purchasing P2 standalone.
 If you need P2 plus any other E5 security product, model the full E5 cost against E3 + add-ons.
 In most scenarios, 3+ add-ons make E5 cheaper than the sum of parts.
 Do not purchase P2 standalone without first running this calculation.

-3. Negotiate P2 as part of your EA, not as a standalone SKU.
 P2 standalone list price is $5.20/user/month.
 Within an EA negotiation, bundled with other Microsoft commitments, the effective rate typically drops to $3.50–$4.50.
 Bundle P2 negotiation with your M365 and Azure renewals for cross-leverage.
 See EA Negotiation Strategies.

-4. Use Defender for Servers for server workloads.
 Do not assume M365 E5 user licences cover server endpoints.
 Budget Defender for Servers through Azure at $15–$30/server/month separately.
 For Azure VMs, Defender for Servers is the architecturally correct approach and includes features (JIT access, file integrity monitoring) that Defender for Endpoint does not provide for servers.

 Frequently Asked Questions

-Is Defender for Endpoint P1 included in Microsoft 365 E3?+
+Is Defender for Endpoint P1 included in Microsoft 365 E3?

 Yes.
 Defender for Endpoint Plan 1 is included in M365 E3, M365 A3, and M365 Business Premium at no additional cost.
 P1 provides next-generation antimalware, attack surface reduction rules, device-based conditional access, and web content filtering.
-It does not include EDR, threat hunting, automated investigation, or vulnerability management — those are P2-only capabilities.
+It does not include EDR, threat hunting, automated investigation, or vulnerability management.
+Those are P2-only capabilities.

-What is the difference between P1 and P2?+
+What is the difference between P1 and P2?

 P1 is prevention; P2 is prevention plus detection and response.
 P1 stops threats from executing (antimalware, ASR, conditional access).
 P2 adds the ability to detect threats that evade prevention, investigate them across the kill chain, hunt proactively, automate remediation, and manage vulnerabilities.
 The operational requirement is the key difference: P1 works without a SOC, P2 requires security operations capability to deliver value.

-How much does Defender for Endpoint P2 cost?+
+How much does Defender for Endpoint P2 cost?

 $5.20/user/month standalone, or included in M365 E5 ($57/user/month) and M365 E5 Security add-on ($12/user/month on top of E3).
-The standalone price is list — EA negotiation typically achieves $3.50–$4.50.
+The standalone price is list.
+EA negotiation typically achieves $3.50–$4.50.
 For organisations needing 3+ E5 security products, full E5 is usually cheaper than E3 + individual add-ons.
-See the cost comparison tables above.

-Do I need P2 if I don’t have a SOC?+
+Do I need P2 if I don't have a SOC?

-Does M365 E5 cover server endpoints?+
+Does M365 E5 cover server endpoints?

 No. M365 E5 per-user licences cover user devices (desktops, laptops, up to 5 per user, plus mobile).
 Server workloads require separate licensing: Microsoft Defender for Servers through Azure ($15–$30/server/month) or standalone Defender for Endpoint for Servers licences.
-This is a common compliance gap — many organisations onboard servers to Defender for Endpoint using E5 user licences without proper server coverage.
+This is a common compliance gap.
+Many organisations onboard servers to Defender for Endpoint using E5 user licences without proper server coverage.

-Should I use Defender P2 or CrowdStrike?+
+Should I use Defender P2 or CrowdStrike?

-Can I mix P1 and P2 within the same organisation?+
+Can I mix P1 and P2 within the same organisation?

 Yes.
 You can assign P2 licences to users/endpoints with SOC coverage and leave others on P1 (included in E3).
 This is the recommended approach for organisations where only a subset of endpoints are monitored by security operations.
-The Microsoft 365 Defender portal supports mixed P1/P2 environments — P1 endpoints show prevention data only, P2 endpoints show full EDR telemetry and hunting data.
+The Microsoft 365 Defender portal supports mixed P1/P2 environments.
+P1 endpoints show prevention data only, P2 endpoints show full EDR telemetry and hunting data.

-What about Defender for Business?+
+What about Defender for Business?

 Defender for Business is a simplified EDR-lite product for SMBs (up to 300 users), included in M365 Business Premium.
 It provides a subset of P2 capabilities (simplified EDR, automated investigation, vulnerability management) with a streamlined portal designed for IT generalists rather than security analysts.
-If your organisation has more than 300 users, Defender for Business is not available — you need P1 or P2 through the enterprise licensing path.
+If your organisation has more than 300 users, Defender for Business is not available.
+You need P1 or P2 through the enterprise licensing path.

 Related Resources